RichardJamesLopez/project_ethereum_exploratory_data/README.md

 Project Details
 ---------------

 This report details interesting explaratory data points for a Udacity Nanodegree for Data Analysis project.
-This is a perfect opportunity to explore data collected related to the cryptoassset Ether and it's blockchain of Ethereum.
+This is a perfect opportunity to explore data collected related to the cryptoassset Ether and its blockchain of Ethereum.

 ### R libraries used